-The existing pump was non-functioning and identical used backup equipment that was provided by the Town was installed.
-In addition, a new cross over adapter was replaced along with new wire which was provided by Lotowater.
+The existing pump was non-functioning and a new identical replacement pump and motor, provided by the Town, were installed.
+In addition, a new cross over adapter was replaced, along with one section of pipe and new wire which were all provided by Lotowater.